Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Reason 5: You Are Calling A Spoofed Number

 If you received a call from a spoofed number, it is likely you won’t be able to connect back and get the intercepted “Welcome to Verzion” message.
-This means that if you are replying to a phone number that was left on your caller ID, you are more than likely dealing with scammers, spammers, and telemarketers.
+If the number you’re attempting to respond to was left on your caller ID, you might be dealing with telemarketers, scammers, or spammers.

 Reason 6: Number Isn’t Configured Correctly

 Finally, a sixth reason you may be receiving the intercepted message could be that the configuration of the number has not been done accurately in the relevant PSTN database.
 If this is the case, nothing really needs to be done at your end except for calling your phone carrier and clarifying the issue.